 To follow the first rule, ask yourself what your audience is interested in and what kind of information they are looking for.
 Be helpful by answering their most pressing questions and show you care about them.

 The second one is easily described with the 80/20-rule: Only 20% of the content should be about you, your company, your products and your latest offers.
-80% should be content that is about your audience.
+80% should be content that is about your audience and what they need and want.

 Types of social media content